Learn to design ethical, culturally sensitive, and rigorous health research.

 Use it to inspire your career choices, gain a strong professional advantage in your work, or simply better interpret the world around you.

-- You’ll develop your own health-related research proposal as part of your course, useful for future applications for funding, PhD or Masters study.
+You’ll develop your own health-related research proposal as part of this course.
+You can use this for future applications for funding, or for PhD or Masters study.

 Build credits towards a Masters degree